XingyunChang/Knightley/README.md

 # Knightley

-In order to run the server, type 'npm start app.js' in the command line at whatever directory the Knightley Project is saved.
+In order to run the server, type 'npm start' in the command line in the directory the Knightley Project is saved.

-The server will be on localhost://3001
+The server will be on http://localhost:3000/